jarmokivekas/tuamk-thesis/doc/overview.md

 applications in modern communication systems.

-Spectrum monitoring, in  general sense, involves sensing and interpreting the frequency content of on a band of radio spectrum over time \cite{ni-white-15}.
+Spectrum monitoring, in  general sense, involves sensing and interpreting the frequency content of a band of the     radio spectrum over time \cite{ni-white-15}.
 The complexity of monitoring systems can vary from simple running time-averages of a sensed spectrum to much more complex systems that can for example partially decode signaling protocols, store spectrum usage history, and analyze data either in real-time or in post-processing in order to provide more information \cite{gronroos16}\cite{ni-white-15}.